cancerit/dockstore-cgp-seqval/README.md

 * `ifastq_out` - Path to store interleaved gzipped fastq output file.
   * Only generated when input is paired fastq.

+## examples

+There are two examples included in this repository.

+1. `examples/interleaved_fq_in.json`
+  * A single interleaved gzipped fastq is presented as input.
+  * Output is the json report as described [here](https://github.com/cancerit/cgp_seq_input_val#cgpseqinputval-seq-valid).
+1. `examples/paired_fq_in.json`
+  * A pair if read 1/2 gzipped fastq files are presented as input.
+  * Output is the json report ___and___ an interleaved gzipped fastq file.

+Comparing the generated fastq with the input interleaved file using zdiff will report an exact match (compression may differ slightly so MD5 is not appropriate).

 ## Development environment

 This project uses git pre-commit hooks.
 As these will execute on your system you